webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/moves-like-the-wind.md

+---
+aliases:
----,aliases:,- moves like the wind,tags:,- Compendium/CSRD/en/Foci,---
+- moves like the wind
+tags:
+- Compendium/CSRD/en/Foci
+---

 You can move so fast that you become a blur.
  ### Intrusion